namiecake/CS234-project/README.md

 with a fixed camera (distance 3.5, elevation −10°, azimuth 180°) — both
 modifications are critical for CLIP to produce usable rewards (Section 4.3).

+We implemented these modifications ourselves using texture assets found in the author's repo.

 #### Tasks we ran

 We ran **kneeling** and **splits** with two VLM backbones: